 “Use the ‘feel’ test when choosing yarns.
 If it feels stiff and scratchy, walk on by, if it is soft and supple – it may be a good choice.”

 Leah of Project NightNight said this: “I would also suggest using a softer grade of yarn vs. just the least expensive.
 Sometimes the blankets can be very stiff.
 We want the kids to snuggle them and feel safe and secure.”

 3. Any skill level of knitter can knit for homeless folks.
-This is one of the exciting things about knitting for charity in general!
-Beginners can knit scarves, hats, and blanket squares.

 If you’re a more accomplished knitter, consider knitting gloves and mittens; charities desperately need them.